crosen22/EMPLOYER-COMPETITIVE-README/README.md

 # Employer-Competivive-GitHub
 Fill out your Profile Section to include the following:

-Full Name, Title (Web Developer, Data Analyst, etc.),Include a profile picture, City, State, Email, Link to LinkedIn or Portfolio
+Full Name, Title (Web Developer, Data Analyst, etc.),Profile Picture, City, State, Email, Link to LinkedIn or Portfolio

 Pin your best projects for employers to see.